Complexity of a Projected Newton-CG Method for Optimization with Bounds: Introduction

-Practical methods which make use of gradient projection and Newton scaling have yet to be considered seriously as methods with good complexity guarantees for bound-constrained problems.
+\rev{As a preliminary to our description of the algorithm, we state our definition of approximate second-order optimality, alongside four other definitions that have appeared in the literature.
+These definitions are typically parametrized by a tolerance $\epsilon$.
+We introduce a second parameter $p$ that represents the power of $\epsilon$ that determines the approximate condition involving the Hessian, and refer to the resulting conditions as ``$(\epsilon,p)$-second-order optimality" or ``$(\epsilon,p)$-2o" for short.
+The alternative definitions that we discuss in this article are based on those from \cite{cartis2018second,Haeser2018,10.1093/imanum/drz074,Bian2015}, specialized to the bound-constrained problem \eqref{opt: bc0},\eqref{def:O}, with $\sI = \{1,\hdots,n \}$.
+We make comparisons among all these definitions, using a new notion of ``essentially stronger''.} \rev{Practical methods that make use of gradient projection and Newton scaling have yet to be considered seriously as methods with good complexity guarantees for bound-constrained problems.
 Such methods exploit the simplicity of the projection operation for $\Omega$ in \eqref{def:O}, as well as the benefits of second-order information that have been shown in the unconstrained context.
-The two-metric projection framework proposed by Bertsekas \cite{bertsekas1982projected,bertsekas2014constrained} is a method of this type, for appropriate choice of scaling matrix.
-It takes steps of the form
+The two-metric projection framework proposed by Bertsekas \cite{bertsekas1982projected,bertsekas2014constrained} provides a potential framework, for appropriate choice of scaling matrix.} This method takes steps of the form

 where $D_k$ is a symmetric positive definite matrix (with a certain structure defined below) and $P(z)$ is the projection onto the feasible set $\Omega$ in \eqref{def:O}, defined by